GraciousCalf42/Trojan-WT-python/README.md

 ```python
 admp="0000" #Password of administrator (string variable)
 ```
- Everything is almost ready, it remains only to download the necessary python libraries (They are written in requirements.txt)
+ Everything is almost ready, it remains only to download the necessary python libraries
 - - -
 # How to use commands
 ## What is "admin"?: